Dilaramk/Dilaramk/README.md

-- 👋 Hi, I’m @Dilaramk
+- 👋 Hi, I’m @Dilaram
-- 👀 I’m interested in FinTech
+- 👀 I’m passionate about FinTech & Webscraping
-- 🌱 I’m currently learning CS50: Introduction to Computer Science
 - 💞️ I’m looking to collaborate on fintech projects

 <!---